apache/infrastructure-website/content/pages/services-tools.md

 <a href="https://lists.apache.org" target="_blank">PonyMail</a> lets you browse Apache email archives by certain categories, by user, or by project.
 You must log in if you want to respond to an email, or write a new one, through this interface.

+Infra maintains and uses a series of [mailing lists](infra-mail.html], some of which are open to committers.

 #### Sharing Snippets

 <a href="https://paste.apache.org/" target="_blank">Paste</a> is a service that lets ASF members post code snippets or similar file extracts they want to share to illustrate a code issue or make available for reuse, usually with other project members.
 You can post content as plain text, or formatted for a number of coding and scripting languages.